SkylineCommunications/dataminer-docs/connector-help/connector_help/Crystal Vision Vision 3 Frame - Tandem 10 VF.md

 - **Audio Router**:

 - Allows you to enable the outputs for the different audio groups and configure the embedder mode.
-  - The **Mutes** subpage allows to mute each of theembedded channels and AES outputs individually.
+  - The **Mutes** subpage allows to mute each of the embedded channels and AES outputs individually.

 - **Presets Default Alarms:**